DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/complete-vision-guidance/calibration/deprecated_calibration.rst

   #.
 Then change z, Rx, Ry values to 0°.
   #.
 Save this waypoint.
   #.
 Edit the corresponding elevation point to around -5mm (the TCP has an opposite z value compared to the plane).
   #.
-Repeat the steps from 2 to 6 for the rest of the waypoints; however, the operator needs to change the Rz rotation in the step 3 as the following degree mentions down below:
+Repeat the steps from 2 to 6 for the rest of the waypoints; however, you need to change the Rz rotation in the step 3 as the following degree mentions down below:

 ..
 Attention::
-      After changing the reference coordinate from the base to the plane, the Z value will be opposite to the operator controlling board interface.
-If the operator clicks on the moving up the bottom, the gripper will go down and wise visa.
-Without noticing, the operator may miss clicking the Up button causing the Tcp to thrust into the board causing any damage; more importantly, the operator has to redo the entire process since the Tcp various.
+      After changing the reference coordinate from the base to the plane, the Z value will be opposite to you controlling board interface.
+If you click on the moving up the bottom, the gripper will go down and wise visa.
+Without noticing, you may miss clicking the Up button causing the Tcp to thrust into the board causing any damage; more importantly, you have to redo the entire process since the Tcp various.

 .. list-table:: Angle Rotation Table